Introduction: Flat-Pack Dice Tower

 2. Download the .zip file from the Etsy link above and open it with an unzipping program such as WinRar.
 Free download: https://www.rarlab.com/download.htm

 3. Select the file that matches the thickness of your material.
 Example: if your material is 3.27mm, use the 3.3mm file.
+If you use the DXF file, be sure to import it with mm as the units.

 4. Before cutting your file, if you are using wood, make sure that the long thin tabs that are on some of the pieces are running parallel to the grain.
 This will make them much less likely to snap off than if they were perpendicular to the grain.